mudathirlawal/testing-monitoring-and-logging-on-azure/README.md

     cd ..
     sudo rm -rf azagent
     ```
     - Run the registration script again.
     - Add your user to the sudoers file.

-7. Update azure-pipelines.yaml with the Environment, and run the pipeline.
+6. Update azure-pipelines.yaml with the Environment, and run the pipeline.
 You can now deploy to the Linux VM.
-8. Configure Logging for the VM in the Azure Portal.
+7. Configure Logging for the VM in the Azure Portal.

-9. Direct the output of the Selenium test suite to a log file, and execute the - Test Suite.
+8. Direct the output of the Selenium test suite to a log file, and execute the - Test Suite.
 Configure custom logging in Azure Monitor to ingest this log file.

+### Azure DevOps

+Import the build configuration file, `azure-pipelines.yaml`, into Azure DevOps.

+Follow [these instructions](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops&tabs=java%2Ctfs-2018-2%2Cbrowser) to create a new Azure Pipeline from the `azure-pipelines.yaml` file.

+### Selenium

+1. Download the latest Chrome driver [following this](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline?view=azure-devops&tabs=java%2Ctfs-2018-2%2Cbrowser).

+    ```
+    pip install -U selenium
+    sudo apt-get install -y chromium-browser
+    ```

+    IMPORTANT: You will aslo need to add the chromedriver to PATH [as decribed here](https://sites.google.com/a/chromium.org/chromedriver/getting-started).

+2. In the Project Starter Resources folder, in the Selenium folder, execute the login.py file to open the demo site.

+### JMeter

+1. Install JMeter.
+2. Use JMeter to open the Starter.jmx file in the “Project Starter Resources” JMeter folder.
+3. Replace the APPSERVICEURL with the URL of your AppService once it's deployed.

+### Postman

+1. Install Postman.
+2. Import into Postman the starterAPIs.json collection from the Project Starter Resources.

+### Development Environment

+1. Open the files in the Project Starter Resources folder using the IDE of your choice.
+2. Complete the "Getting Started,” and each of the "Installation" sections.

 ## Monitoring & Observability
 Configure Azure Log Analytics to consume and aggregate custom application events in order to determine and address root causes of operational issues.